Near-optimal Delta-convex Estimation of Lipschitz Functions: Approximation Rates of Some DC Classes

-The DCF algorithm (\cref{alg:DCF}) addresses this gap in the presented nonparametric setting.
-Using $\somenorm = \infty$ and additional linear constraints $v_{f,k} \le 0$ for all $k\in[K]$, expressed as $\vw_k^\T = [\vu_k^\T\,\,v_k]$ with $\vu_k\in\setR^d$ and $v_k \le 0$ in \eqref{eq:erm}, DCF computes an estimator $f_n \in \setF_{\infty-}(\setXhat_K)$ in polynomial-time, where the set $\setXhat_K$ is computed by AFPC.
-This $f_n$ estimator achieves the near-minimax rate of \cref{thm:near-minimax-rate} and can be converted to an equivalent representation $m_n \in \setM_{K,2d}$.
 The final refinement step \eqref{eq:erm-local} is performed directly over $\setM_{K,2d}$, initialized at $m_n$, and the resulting estimator continues to satisfy the near-minimax rate of \cref{thm:near-minimax-rate}.
 Our proof adapts to this case (and in fact simplifies) since $\setM_{K,2d}$ depends not on the random covariates $\setX_n$, but only on $K \le k_*$.
-This leads to a substantial simplification of \cref{thm:fni-approx,thm:fni-approx-cover}, as we only need to construct a cover of the (non-random) class $\setM_{k_*,2d}$, which follows straightforwadly from \cref{thm:func-cover} after bounding the parameter space.
+This leads to a substantial simplification of \cref{thm:fni-approx,thm:fni-approx-cover}, as we only need to construct a cover of the (non-random) class $\setM_{k_*,2d}$, which follows straightforwardly from \cref{thm:func-cover} after bounding the parameter space.
 The convergence rate bound for $m_n$ scales with an additional factor of $d$ relative to that of \cref{thm:near-minimax-rate}, due to the larger number of parameters in $m_n$ compared to $f_n$.

 Finally, the symmetrization of this max-min-affine estimator can be carried out in a similar way as for the other DCF variants, as described in \cref{sec:symmetric}.

-\subsection{Approximation of smooth functions}
+\subsection{Approximation of Smooth Functions}

 We now present an approximation result analogous to \cref{thm:approxL} for smooth functions, which we use in \cref{sec:weakly-convex} to establish uniform approximation results for certain delta-convex classes.